christianmlong/personal/blog/content/twisted_on_windows_part3.md

 Two things to keep in mind when using `psexec` to troubleshoot.
 One, it must be called from an admin command prompt (Win-x then a).
 Two, you can not use `psexec` to run commands as a virtual service account.

-When I'm setting up Windows service, I configure it to run under the LocalService account at first, and I use `psexec` to track down any permissions errors.
+When I'm setting up Windows service, I configure it to run under the LocalService account at first, and I use `psexec` to track down any permissions problems.
 Then I switch the service over to a virtual service account.
-I grant the virtual service account the same privileges that I had to grant to the LocalService account to get it working.
+I grant the virtual service account the same privileges that I granted to the LocalService account.